isoraqathedh/isoraqathedh.github.com/Languages/language-list.md

 [old-post]: http://isoraqathedh.tumblr.com/post/104459911185/blurbs-for-all-the-languages
 [old-page]: http://isoraqathedh.tumblr.com/language-list

+Originally there used to be only a bare-bones explanation for each one

 # Guide to entries #
 Each language has a handful of short facts, followed by a short summary and optionally a sample.